csula/cs4660-fall-2016/notes/homeworks/homework1.md

 Your job is to parse these lines of edges and add them into graph.

+## Bonus

+Answer the following questions in plain text format

+1. Explain with the runtime analysis on each method you have implemented in each of the representation using Big-O notation
+2. Consider chess, what is the performance measure, environment, actuator and sensor?
+3. Same with chess, formulate the problem in 5 components (initial state, possible actions, transition model, goal test, and path cost)
+4. Define chess environment type, is it fully observable or partially observable, is it deterministic or stochastic, is it discrete or continuous, is it benign or adversarial?

 ## Tasks

 1. Read graph from file